 - Member of the State Bar of Georgia, Northern District of Georgia, and 11th Circuit Court of Appeals

-- J.D. degree, with honors, University of Georgia; B.S. degree in construction engineering, Iowa State University
+- J.D., cum laude, from University of Georgia; B.S. in construction engineering from Iowa State University

 All of your training, right here at Lorman.